Research Interests:

 How are molecules differentially localized in cells?

-How do specific spatial structures correlate with disease states and prognosis?
+How to identify specific spatial structures that correlate with disease states and prognosis?
+(SPACE-GM)